What is the North American Industry Classification System (NAICS)?

 - NAICS facilitates an easier comparison of economic data and statistics of all countries in the North American trade bloc.

 - The first NAICS version was published in 1997.
 It is revised every five years.

 NAICS is a collaborative effort between government agencies of the three signatories of the North American Free Trade Agreement (NAFTA) – the United States, Canada, and Mexico.
 The three agencies involved in creating and maintaining the NAICS include the Economic Classification Policy Committee at the United States Office of Management and Budget, Statistics Canada, and Instituto Nacional de Estadística y Geografía (INEGI) of Mexico.

 The goal of the three agencies was to create a classification system that would provide comparable statistics for industries operating in the three countries while accommodating local industries in each of the three economies.

 The first NAICS system was published in 1997 to provide comparable statistics in both the service and manufacturing industries.
 In the same year, the US Office of Management and Budget announced its decision to adopt the new classification system, replacing the Standard Industry Classification System (SIC).

-The new NAICS system covered over 150 new service industries, relative to SIC.
+The new NAICS system covered over 150 new service industries relative to SIC.
 A revised version of NAICS was released in 2002.
-This version included substantial changes to the construction sector and retail and wholesale trade, as well as to the information sectors.
+It included substantial changes to the construction sector and retail and wholesale trade, as well as to the information sectors.